 Many of the shoulds we place on ourselves set us up for failure in God's kingdom.
 Because when we think we can do anything to make God love us more, then we fall into the sinful belief that salvation is up to us, instead of God.
 It is comforting to remember that it is God's grace and mercy, not our own good behavior, that hold us in his favor (Ephesians 2:8).

 From time to time, we are all Pharisees at heart.
-We add rules to our faith of how to please God, and not only expect ourselves to obey them, but oftentimes expect others to follow them too!
+We add ideas to our faith of how to please God, and then expect others to follow them too!
 Thankfully, we have a God who knows what we're really like and still loves us: "As a father has compassion on his children, so the LORD has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust" Psalm 103:13-14 (NIV).

 We love and obey God, because he first loved us.
-The next time you have a sense of God's displeasure, ask yourself if it's because you think you have failed to make him happy, or because of legitimate sin.
-Ultimately, though, if we believe God's mercy and grace is up to us, then that too is a sin that needs confessing.
-This is God's promise, "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness" 1 John 1:9 (NIV).
+The next time you have a sense of God's displeasure, ask yourself if it's because you think you have failed to make him happy or because of legitimate sin.
+God's mercy and grace is not up to us.
+This is a trustworthy promise, "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness" 1 John 1:9 (NIV).

 "Dear Lord, 'May your unfailing love rest upon us, even as we put our hope in you.'
 Amen" Psalm 33:22 (NIV).